fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ### Creating your first own types

-Let's expand our multiplicator into a bit more versatile calculator that also supports addition and division.
-The calculator should accept three arguments: two numbers and the operation, either <i>multiply</i>, <i>add</i> or <i>divide</i>, which tells it what to do with the numbers
+Let's expand our multiplicator into a slightly more versatile calculator that also supports addition and division.
+The calculator should accept three arguments: two numbers and the operation, either <i>multiply</i>, <i>add</i> or <i>divide</i>, which tells it what to do with the numbers.

-In JavaScript the code would require additional validation to make sure the last argument is indeed a string.
+In JavaScript, the code would require additional validation to make sure the last argument is indeed a string.
 TypeScript offers a way to define specific types for inputs, which describe exactly what type of input is acceptable.
-On top of that, TypeScript can also show the info of the accepted values already on editor level.
+On top of that, TypeScript can also show the info of the accepted values already at editor level.

 We can create a <i>type</i> using the TypeScript native keyword <i>type</i>.
 Let's describe our type <i>Operation</i>: